Cognigy/Documentation/docs/en/docs/ai/knowledge-ai.md

 #### Chunk Editor

-A Chunk Editor is a tool that helps you interact with and manage chunks.
+The _Chunk Editor_ is a tool that helps you interact with and manage chunks.
 The Editor provides a user-friendly interface that enables you to manipulate the content within each chunk.
 Users can modify the text, add new information, delete sections, or rearrange the order of content to ensure the accuracy and relevance of the knowledge.